-Jim Bell will serve as the executive producer for his second straight Olympics at the 2014 Sochi Winter Games.
+Jim Bell served as the executive producer for his second straight Olympics at the 2014 Sochi Winter Games.
 Bell was the executive producer of the 2012 London Olympics, the most-watched event in U.S. television history, and was named full-time executive producer of NBCUniversal’s coverage of the Olympic Games on November 13, 2012.
 He has editorial and creative control over NBC’s Olympic Unit, led by Gary Zenkel, President, NBC Olympics.
 Bell reports to NBC Sports Group Chairman Mark Lazarus.

 Bell, whose extensive Olympics work began at the 1992 Barcelona Games, has worked on every NBC Olympics broadcast in either sports (1992, 1996, 2000, 2002, 2004, and 2012) or news (2006, 2008, and 2010).
 With more than 20 years of experience producing some of the highest profile news and sports programming on television, Bell has played an integral role in NBC’s Olympics coverage.
 Bell rejoined NBC Sports Group full time following seven years leading TODAY the iconic news program that dominated the morning ratings race for 16 years.
 He served as both executive producer of TODAY and the London Olympics in 2012.